2025 Conference

 The BAM Wellbeing Tree

-• Share your experiences of effective steps that you, your manager or your institution have taken to improve wellbeing and mental health.
+The BAM Wellbeing Tree is an interactive installation that enables you to share your experiences of work related wellbeing, to capture effective steps that you, your manager or your institution have taken to improve wellbeing and positive mental health and/or to give suggestions as to how your wellbeing could be better supported

 • What will you personally do differently to improve yours and others’ wellbeing?